 We derive our revenues primarily from cloud computing services and products, subscription services, and live streaming and other internet value-added services, which consist primarily of live streaming services, online advertising services, online games and other technical services.
-With a view to better presenting our revenues, we reclassified our revenues for the purpose of analysis at the beginning of 2022 by re-grouping previous four types, i.e. subscriptions, online advertising, product revenue, and cloud computing and other internet value-added services, into three types, i.e. cloud computing, subscriptions, and live streaming and other internet value-added services.
-Revenues in each of 2021 and 2020 have been retrospectively reclassified so that the numbers can be compared and analyzed.
-The following table sets forth the principal components of our total revenues by amounts and percentages of our revenues for the periods presented.
+With a view to better presenting our revenues, we reclassified our revenues for the purpose of analysis at the beginning of 2022 by re-grouping the previous four types of revenues, i.e., subscriptions, online advertising, product revenue, and cloud computing and other internet value-added services, into three types of revenues, i.e., cloud computing, subscriptions, and live streaming and other internet value-added services.
+Revenues in 2021 have been retrospectively reclassified so that the numbers can be compared and analyzed.
+The following table sets forth the principal components of our total revenues by amounts and percentages of our revenues for the years presented.

-For the Year Ended December 31, 2020 2021 202 2 US\$ % US\$ % US\$ % (in thousands, except for percentages) Cloud computing services and products 64,345 34.5 94,813 39.6 119,635 34.9 Subscriptions 84,299 45.1 91,174 38.0 100,557 29.4 Live streaming and other internet value-added services 38,039 20.4 53,614 22.4 122,372 35.7 Total 186,683 100.0 239,601 100.0 342,564 100.0
+For the Year Ended December 31, 202 2021 2022 3 US\$ % US\$ % US\$ % (in thousands, except for percentages) Cloud computing services and products 94,813 39.6 119,635 34.9 123,411 33.8 Subscriptions 91,174 38.0 100,557 29.4 119,343 32.7 Live streaming and other internet value-added services 53,614 22.4 122,372 35.7 122,157 33.5 Total 239,601 100.0 342,564 100.0 364,911 100.0

 Cloud computing services and products.
-Revenues from cloud computing services and products increased from US\$64.3 million in 2020 to US\$94.8 million in 2021 and further to US\$119.6 million in 2022.
+Revenues from cloud computing services and products increased from US\$94.8 million in 2021 to US\$119.6 million in 2022 and further to US\$123.4 million in 2023.
 For cloud computing services, we recognize revenue when we provide bandwidth to our customers.
-We started to generate revenue from cloud computing services and products in 2015 and the revenue from cloud computing services and products in 2022 accounted for 34.9% of our total revenues, representing an increase of 26.2% on a year-over-year basis, primarily due to our expanded service capacity and increased demand from our major customers.
+Revenue from cloud computing services and products in 2023 accounted for 33.8% of our total revenues.

 Subscriptions.
-We introduced our subscription services in March 2009.
-We generate revenues from providing our users with exclusive services, such as access to high-speed online transmission, premium acceleration or access privileges, for a time-based subscription fee.
-The standard subscription fee is RMB10 (US\$1.5) per month or RMB99 (US\$14.6) per year, and we also offer premium subscription packages with prices at RMB15 (US\$2.2) per month or RMB149 (US\$22.0) per year or RMB30 (US\$4.4) per month or RMB288 (US\$41.4) per year to cater to subscribers' different demand for acceleration speed and user experience, which are becoming increasingly popular among our subscribers.
-Our subscription revenues, as a percentage of our revenues, decreased from 45.1% in 2020 to 38.0% in 2021 and further to 29.4% in 2022.
+We generate revenues from providing our users with exclusive services, such as access to high-speed online transmission, premium acceleration or access privileges, for a duration-based subscription fee.
+The standard subscription fee is RMB10 (US\$1.41) per month or RMB99 (US\$13.98) per year, and we also offer premium subscription packages with prices at RMB15 (US\$2.12) per month or RMB149 (US\$21.04) per year or RMB30 (US\$4.24) per month or RMB288 (US\$40.66) per year to cater to subscribers' different demand for acceleration speed and user experience, which are becoming increasingly popular among our subscribers.
+Revenue from our subscription revenues increased from US\$91.2 million in 2021 to US\$100.6 million in 2022 and further to US\$119.3 million in 2023.
+Our subscription revenue as a percentage of our revenues decreased from 38.0% in 2021 to 29.4% in 2022 and increased back to 32.7% in 2023.

 The most significant factor that directly affects our subscription revenues is the number of subscribers.
 We may maintain our subscriber base in the future by expanding our offering of fee-based services, but important factors outside of our control, such as the PRC government's regulation and censorship of information disseminated over the internet, may have a material adverse impact on our cloud acceleration services, which in turn may have an adverse effect on the number of our subscribers and on our revenues and results of operations.
-We regularly conducted internal compliance investigation to ensure that the content transmitted by our products is in compliance with the strict standards set out by the authorities.
-We deleted millions of cached files and added thousands of keywords to our automatic keyword filtration system.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-Regulation and censorship of information disseminated over the internet in China have adversely affected our business and may continue to adversely affect our business, and we may be liable for the digital media content on our platform."
-In the future, there may be other laws and regulations that lead to further voluntary or forced removal of content or other measures to ensure compliance with standards set out by relevant regulatory authorities, which may further reduce our subscriber base.
-To date, we have not been able to quantify the magnitude and extent of such impact.